 The Council recognises the cost of retirement benefits in the reported cost of services when they are earned by employees, rather than when the benefits are eventually paid as pensions.
-However, the charge that is required to be made against council tax is based on the cash payable in the year, so the real cost of post-employment / retirement benefits is reversed out of the General Fund via the Movement in Reserves Statement.
+However, the charge that is required to be made against Council Tax is based on the cash payable in the year, so the real cost of post-employment / retirement benefits is reversed out of the General Fund via the Movement in Reserves Statement.

 Following legal rulings relating to GMP payments, the accounts include an allowance for full increases on GMP pensions for individuals reaching state pension age from 5 April 2016.
 This assumes that HM Treasury will legislate to continue with interim arrangements which are currently in place.
-The additional liability relating to this, recognised in 2018/2019, amounted to £10.7m and is shown as a past service cost in the disclosures below and as an exceptional item in the Comprehensive Income and Expenditure Statement.
+The additional liability relating to this amounted to £10.70m and was recognised as a past service cost in 2018/2019.
 Additional details can be found in Note 3, Critical judgements in applying accounting policies.

 Legal rulings have also been made regarding age discrimination arising from public sector pension scheme transition arrangements, in particular the 'McCloud' case, which affects judges' pension schemes, and the 'Sargeant' case, which affects firefighters' pension schemes.
-The accounts include an allowance for estimated liabilities relating to potential remedies for age discrimination within the LGPS arrangements.
-The additional liability relating to this, recognised in 2018/2019, amounted to £17.21m and is shown as a past service cost in the disclosures below and as an exceptional item in the Comprehensive Income and Expenditure Statement.
+The initial additional liability relating to this amounted to £17.21m and was accounted for as a past service cost in 2018/2019.
+In subsequent years an allowance has been made for estimated liabilities relating to potential remedies for age discrimination within the LGPS arrangements.

 Additional details can be found in Note 3, Critical judgements in applying accounting policies.